Self-build mortgages explained – what to expect in 2026

 • Experian credit report

-The reports will be presented to the lender to evidence the increase of the interim value(s) prior to interim and final release of funds from the lender.
+The reports will be presented to the lender to evidence the increase in the interim value(s) before the interim and final release of funds from the lender.

 • A typical timescale for processing a stage release mortgage is up to three months